|

 There were 24,000 people at a concert.
 For every 7 adults there was 1 child.
 How many children were at the concert? |

-The ratio between power and weight is a common consideration when
+The ratio between power and weight is a common

-Ninja Warrior.
-The following video (3:13) discusses the power to
+competitions such as Ninja Warrior.
+The following video (3:13)

-weight ratio in terms of cycling.
+discusses the power to weight ratio in terms of cycling.

 Cars and motorcycles usually have internal combustion engines or electric motors.
 The main difference between cars and motorcycles relates to the number of wheels.
 Most cars have four wheels and most motorcycles have two wheels but there are many exceptions to this.
 Cars will often need to have a differential so that the wheels can moves at different speeds while cornering.
 The section after this one explains more about differentials.